 By the late 2040s, access to freshwater will become the foremost issue of every African state.
 Climate change will warm entire regions of Africa to a point where rivers dry out early in the year and both lakes and aquifers deplete at an accelerated rate.

-The northern chain of African countries—Morocco, Algeria, Tunisia, Libya, and Egypt—will be hit the hardest, with the collapse of freshwater sources wiping out their agriculture and severely weakening their few hydroelectric power installations.
-The countries on the west and south coasts will also feel similar pressures to their freshwater systems, thusleaving only a few central and eastern countries —namely Ethiopia, Somalia, Kenya, Uganda, Rwanda, Burundi, and Tanzania—to remain relatively spared from the crisis thanks to Lake Victoria.
+The northern chain of African Maghreb countries—Morocco, Algeria, Tunisia, Libya, and Egypt—will be hit the hardest, with the collapse of freshwater sources crippling their agriculture and severely weakening their few hydroelectric power installations.
+The countries on the west and south coasts will also feel similar pressures to their freshwater systems, thus leaving only a few central and eastern countries—namely Ethiopia, Somalia, Kenya, Uganda, Rwanda, Burundi, and Tanzania—to remain relatively spared from the crisis thanks to Lake Victoria.

-With the freshwater losses outlined above, giant swaths of arable land across Africa will become unfarmable as climate change burns the soil, sucking out any moisture left hidden beneath the surface.
-What’s more, studies have indicated that a temperature rise of two to four degrees Celsius could result in a minimum 20-25 per cent loss of harvests in this continent.
-Food shortages will become almost inevitable and the projected population explosion from 1.1 billion today (2015) to over two billion in the 2040s is sure to exacerbate the problem.
+With the freshwater losses outlined above, giant swaths of arable land across Africa will become unviable for agriculture as climate change burns the soil, sucking out any moisture left hidden beneath the surface.
+Studies have indicated that a temperature rise of two to four degrees Celsius could result in a minimum 20-25 percent loss of harvests in this continent.
+Food shortages will become almost inevitable and the projected population explosion from 1.3 billion today (2018) to over two billion in the 2040s is sure to exacerbate the problem.

-For example, a serious dispute will likely arise over rights to the Nileriver, whoseheadwaters originatein both Uganda and Ethiopia.
-Due to the freshwater shortage mentioned above, both countries willhave a vested interest in controlling the amount of freshwater they allow downstream out of their borders.
-However, any efforts to build dams within their borders for irrigation and hydroelectric projects can only lead to less freshwater flowing through the Nile into Sudan and Egypt, both of whom will have already faced serious water shortages.
-As a result, should Uganda and Ethiopia refuse to come to an agreement with Sudan and Egypt over a fair water-sharing deal,war could be unavoidable.
+For example, a serious dispute will likely arise over rights to the Nile river, whose headwaters originate in both Uganda and Ethiopia.
+Due to the freshwater shortage mentioned above, both countries will have a vested interest in controlling the amount of freshwater they allow downstream out of their borders.
+However, their current efforts to build dams within their borders for irrigation and hydroelectric projects will lead to less freshwater flowing through the Nile into Sudan and Egypt.
+As a result, should Uganda and Ethiopia refuse to come to an agreement with Sudan and Egypt over a fair water-sharing deal, war could be unavoidable.